patrick-barth/PARANOID/docs/source/INPUT.rst

 ----------

 ``GFF`` or ``GTF`` file.
 Contains annotation information belonging to the reference used in the input.
 Describes features and their positions.
-PARANOiD does not rely on the annotation for it's analysis, however it is highly recommended to provid it when working with splicing capable organisms (:ref:`-\-domain eu <domain>`) as annotation files typically contain information about intron-exon structures which highly improve the mapping capability.
+PARANOiD does not rely on the annotation for its analysis, however it is highly recommended to provide it when working with splicing capable organisms (:ref:`-\-domain eu <domain>`) as annotation files typically contain information about intron-exon structures which significantly improve the mapping capability.
 Furthermore, providing an annotation file enables the :ref:`RNA subtype analysis<RNA-subtype-analysis>`.
-Consists of several header lines followed by one line feature.
+Consists of several header lines followed by feature lines.
 Header lines start with a ``#`` and contain general information about the annotation.

 | Feature lines consist of 9 columns which are separated by tabs: